lmansfieldPC/iOSAppDevelopment/Class_Notes8_AddingDesignToApps.md

     Text("Hello World")
 }.ignoresSafeArea()
 ```
-The modifier `.ignoreSageArea()` will ensure the gradient background fills the entire screen.
+The modifier `.ignoreSafeArea()` will ensure the gradient background fills the entire screen.

 You can add as many colors as you want to a gradient.
 Try experimenting with different colors!